Vinted vs eBay: Which Secondhand Marketplace Is Best for You

 Choose Vinted if:

-- Avoiding seller fees is your top priority
+• Avoiding seller fees is the top priority

-- You’re a casual seller clearing out your personal wardrobe
+• A casual seller clearing out a personal wardrobe

 Choose eBay if: